Amybarba/Sprint-Challenge-Applied-Javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager
 1. What is the DOM?
+Document Object Model
+The DOM is the structure that holds HTML of a web page.
+ It is the access needed to select, create, and style content of pages, JavaScript is the most common developer language used to do this.

 2. What is an event?
+An event is how users interact with a web page.
+When the interaction occurs; mouseover, keypress, click, dblclick, etc.. the DOM creates an event object.

 3. What is an event listener?
+.addEventListener is a method used on a selected element to track what is happening on a web page.
+Callbacks are used to show when the event happens.

 4. Why would we convert a NodeList into an Array?
+A NodeList is not flexible enough, meaning it is limited in what it can give back to the developer.
+Node Lists actually work on the browser and are "Array-like" methods but not really arrays, they can give you limited functionality, JavaScript ES6 was built and this brought Array methods that can use .filter, .map, .every, etc... a lot more functionality, flexibility.

 5. What is a component?
+A component is reusuable code pieces that help a developer not have to be repetitive in his/her build.
+Components are encapsulated so that it does not stop all of your build from "crashing" or "stopping"  you would only need to debug that particular component.
+These components give the developer a tool to customize elements.

 ### Git Set up